Easy Pumpkin Shaped Cheese Ball Appetizer Recipe

 What size rubber bands work best?

-My cheese ball didn’t hold its shape — what happened?
+My cheese ball didn’t hold its shape — what went wrong?

-- Ritz crackers — the classic, and for good reason
+- Ritz crackers — the crowd-pleaser, and the right call

 - Club crackers — thinner and crispier, hold up well